nerab/paradeiser/README.md

 * `pre-break` is called after the `break` command was received, but before internal processing for the `break` action begins
 * `post-break` is called after the timer of the current break fired (the break is over), but after internal processing for the `break` action ended

-Terms: Commands are invoked by the user (e.g. `pom start`).
+Commands are invoked by the user (e.g. `pom start`).
 Actions are what Paradeiser does internally.

 Examples for the use of hooks are: